Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 DAY 1

-Arrival Chamonix; trip briefing and welcome dinner
+Arrival in Chamonix; trip briefing and welcome dinner

 Hotel l’Oustalet, Chamonix, France